leonardbinet/Transilien-Api-ETL/README.md

 ```

 ### Configuration
-Create secret.json file: blablabla
+Create secret.json file: this is the file where the application will find credentials for the different apis.

-It is needed to create a JSON file in the root directory (same level as main.py):
+You have to create a JSON file in the root directory (same level as main.py):
 ```
 {
     "API_USER" : "your_api_user",